Sunset over Lavender field

 • SYSTEMIC PROTECTION: Protects your potted and outdoor trees and shrubs from the roots to the stem of every leaf

-• RESTRICTIONS: Not for sale in CT, MD, MA, ME & VT.
+• RESTRICTIONS: Not for sale in CT, CO, MD, MA, ME & VT.
 Not for sale, sale into, distribution, and or use in Nassau, Suffolk, Kings and Queens counties of NY.

 Fertilizing Sparingly